Sanglorian/orcus/Orcus Classes and Powers - current.md

 {:toc}
 # Creating a Character

-To create an *Orcus* character, take the following steps:
+To create an Orcus character, take the following steps:

-1. Choose your class.
-Your character’s class will have a greater effect on their powers and capabilities than any other choice you make, so it makes sense to make it first.
+1. **Choose your class.** Your character’s class will have a greater effect on their powers and capabilities than any other choice you make, so it makes sense to make it first.
 Some classes require you to make other choices once you select them, such as choosing a talent (a sub-class).
-2. Choose your ancestry.
-Your character’s ancestry is their background, cultural origin, and/or species, depending on the setting.
+2. **Choose your ancestry.** Your character’s ancestry is their background, cultural origin, and/or species, depending on the setting.
 Different settings may have different rules for ancestries.
 The Outlaw Kingdoms setting splits ancestry into two choices: crux and heritage.
-2. Choose a feat or a kit.
-By default, characters can either choose six feats over the course of their first 10 levels (one at level 1), or choose one kit that provides a package of features over the same 10 levels.
+2. **Choose a feat or a kit.** By default, characters can either choose six feats over the course of their first 10 levels (one at level 1), or choose one kit that provides a package of features over the same 10 levels.
 Feat paths are provided in the Kits chapter as a guide to feats you may take over your first 10 levels.
-3. Calculate your ability scores.
-You have six ability scores: Strength, Constitution, Dexterity, Intelligence, Wisdom, and Charisma.
+3. **Calculate your ability scores.** You have six ability scores: Strength, Constitution, Dexterity, Intelligence, Wisdom, and Charisma.
 Different campaigns will calculate ability scores in different ways, but the default is called “point buy.”
-4. Choose your trained skills.
-Your class will say how many trained skills you have, and provide the list from which you can choose your trained skills.
+4. **Choose your trained skills.** Your class will say how many trained skills you have, and provide the list from which you can choose your trained skills.
 You gain a +5 bonus on all checks for a skill in which you are trained.
 See the Skills chapter for a full description of skills.
-5. Choose your powers.
-By default, a first-level character chooses two at-will attack powers, one encounter attack power, and one daily attack power.
+5. **Choose your powers.** By default, a first-level character chooses two at-will attack powers, one encounter attack power, and one daily attack power.
 Your class and kit will say which “disciplines” (lists of powers) you can choose your powers from.
-7. Purchase equipment.
-You begin with 100 gold pieces with which to purchase equipment.
+7. **Purchase equipment.** You begin with 100 gold pieces with which to purchase equipment.
 Characters beginning at later levels start with more gold, and with magic items.
-8. Calculate all other stats.
-You should now have made all the choices you need to make in order to calculate your character’s defenses, attack bonuses, damage bonuses, skill bonuses, hit points, staggered value, recoveries and recovery value, and so on.
+8. **Calculate all other stats.** You should now have made all the choices you need to make in order to calculate your character’s defenses, attack bonuses, damage bonuses, skill bonuses, hit points, staggered value, recoveries and recovery value, and so on.

 If you create a character at a higher level than 1, the process is similar, except you choose more feats and powers,  and you will also choose a prestige path (if level 11 or higher) and epic path (if level 21 or higher).

 ## Archetypes

-Here are some example archetypes, and how you might model them in *Orcus*.
+Here are some example archetypes, and how you might model them in Orcus.

 **Assassin/Ninja:** A mystical slayer can be created with the Mageblade, perhaps coupled with the Brews Poisons kit.
 Embodies Speed is another good choice for a kit.
 A non-magical assassin or ninja is best done through the Harlequin class.